jemmy512/book-notes/CS/refactoring-2.md

     3. Scan the extracted code for references to any variables that are local in scope to the source function and will not be in scope for the extracted function.
 Pass them as parameters.

         I find that too many local variables are being assigned by the extracted code.
 It’s better to abandon the extraction at this point.
-When this happens, I consider other refactorings such as Split Variable (240) or Replace Temp with Query (178) to simplify variable usage and revisit the extraction later.
+When this happens, I consider other refactorings such as `Split Variable` or Replace Temp with Query (178) to simplify variable usage and revisit the extraction later.

     4. Compile after all variables are dealt with.